The best way to do business money transfer to Canada from the US

 A lack of transparency is another factor to consider if you opt for transfers through SWIFT.

-It’s generally well known that large retail banks aren’t the most clear on the service fees and FX rates that they charge.
+It’s generally well known that large retail banks aren’t the clearest about their service fees and FX rates.
 They’re also not the easiest to understand.
-And sometimes you won’t know what the exchange rate was or the amount of the service fee until after the transfer was made and you see them on your statement.
+Sometimes, you won’t know what the exchange rate was or the amount of the service fee until after the transfer was made, and you see them on your statement.

 Using a business money transfer service

-Western Union and MoneyGram are just a couple examples of businesses that provide money transfer services.
-They’re specifically designed to help people and businesses send money internationally.
+Western Union and MoneyGram are just a couple of examples of businesses that provide money transfer services.
+These services are specifically designed to help people and businesses send money internationally.

-However, individuals sending money abroad to friends and family are the most common users of this service.
-You should also expect a $50,000 transfer limit, which might create problems down the road as your business grows, expands, and starts to generate more money.
+However, the most common users of this service are individuals sending money abroad to friends and family.
+You should also expect a $50,000 transfer limit, which might create problems down the road as your business grows and expands and starts to generate more money.

 [Related: How to pay globally distributed teams]